keigoi/ocaml-mpst/instructions.md

 Note that the light version of mpst-ocaml, which is not parametric on the transport but uses only the in-build [Event module](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Event.html) of ocaml, matches the exact synatax from the paper and is avalaible to try [here](https://keigoi.github.io/ocaml-mpst-light/index.html) follows the syntax of the paper.

-2. Check if protocols are correct
-* open [examples/mpst/ring.ml file]
-* uncomment the various protocols at the bottom of the file and check the error messages

 ## STEP 2: Run mpst-ocaml benchmarks (Section 6.1)

 * Run the benchmarks script (it should take approximately 10-15 min):